Kolymbithres beach with smooth granite rocks and turquoise water, Paros

 What is the best beach in Paros for families?expand_more

 Agios Fokas.
 Shallow water extends 50 meters from shore, the water is calm, and there is an excellent taverna right on the sand.
-Marchello is a close second, close to Parikia, shaded in the afternoon, and popular with Greek families.
-Santa Maria also works well, calm enough for children in the morning.
+Aliki and Logaras are close seconds, both shallow, calm, and with tavernas steps from the towel.
+Marcello, close to Parikia and popular with Greek families, also works well.

 Are the beaches in Paros free?expand_more